History of Tyre, Lebanon: French influence zone (from mid-19th c. on)

 According to Sepp, Tyre had some 5,000 inhabitants in 1874.
 A traveller from the US, who visited Tyre around the same time put the number at a maximum of 4,000, about half of them Shiites and half Catholic Christians, with "a sprinkling of Protestants".
 In 1882, the Sisters of Saint Joseph of the Apparition founded a school at the Western seaside of the Christian quarter.

 Meanwhile, the 1858 Ottoman Land reforms led to the accumulated ownership of large tracts of land by a few families at the expense of the peasants.
 While the Al-As'ad descendants of the rural Ali al-Saghir dynasty expanded their fief holdings as the provincial leaders in Jabal Amel, another power player rose from the urban class of the mercantilist notables (Wujaha) to the rank of Zu'ama (feudal landlords) in Tyre:

 The grain merchant al-Khalil family would go on to play a dominant role in the city for more than a century.
-It was reportedly a branch of one of the main dynasties in Jabal Amel, the Zayn family in Nabatieh, and connected to another feudal clan, the Sidon-based Osseirans, by marriage:
+It was reportedly a branch of one of the main dynasties in Jabal Amel, the Zayn family in Nabatieh, and connected to another feudal clan, the Sidon-based Osseirans, by marriage.

-According to one source, they were supported by the ulama in their climb to prominence in an effort to undermine the unpopular dominance of the Sunni al-Mamluk family of that city.